Bleeding during cancer treatment

 Women should not use tampons.
 Contact your provider if your periods are heavier than normal.

 - Put pressure on the cut with gauze for a few minutes.

 - Place ice on top of the gauze to help slow the bleeding.

-- Call your doctor if the bleeding does not stop after 10 minutes or if the bleeding is very heavy.
+- Contact your provider if the bleeding does not stop after 10 minutes or if the bleeding is very heavy.

 If you have a nosebleed:

 - Pinch your nostrils, just below the bridge of your nose (about two-thirds down).

 - Place ice wrapped in a washcloth on your nose to help slow the bleeding.

 - Contact your provider if the bleeding gets worse or if it does not stop after 30 minutes.